kmcolli/iks-lab/book/connect-database.md

 1. Select the service **Cloudant**

+    > add your lastname as a Tag

 1. Create an instance of the service with the plan **Lite**

     ![](./images/cloudant-create.png)

+    > Click create.
+It will take a few minutes to provision the service.

+    > Click on the hamburger menu, select Resource List, and select the cloudant instance you just created.

 1. Create the credentials to access the service.

+    > select Service Credentials

     ![](./images/cloudant-credentials.png)